 2. Update employee tax info

 Your employees need to review their selected allowances for federal and state income taxes each year.
 Current employees should make sure they complete a new W-4 form by January 1st if their personal information or allowances have changed.
 And you should send W-2s to any former employees you paid in the past tax year who no longer work for you.
+Additionally, consider the possible changes to independent contractor classification, some of your workforce might change class.

 3. Perform a payroll bank reconciliation